Nonye2K3/chia/FAQ.md

 # How do I send or receive a transaction?

 The wallet will show you your address and provide an interface for you to spend your chia funds.
 Read about how to build and start the wallet GUI in our [quickstart guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#run-a-full-node--farmer--harvester--wallet).
 There is now some wallet functionality available on the command line.
-Try `chia show -w`.
+Try `chia wallet -h`.

 The wallet software also provides features related to coloured coins, and trade offers.
 Support for signing and sending transactions from the command line will be available soon.